By Anya Aratovskaya, Vice President of Sales, Fortex Technologies

 Please follow the suggestions and recommendations of the platform developers – no one other than developers will advise you better.
 If MQ advises that you host your LIVE server on a physical machine, consider this as good advice!
 I’ve personally seen many brokers experience difficulties by hosting their LIVE servers on Virtual Machines.
 You can certainly save money in the short term by using the cloud network.
 However, you may end up losing more money by doing so in the long term.
 The Cloud hosting will only work and be beneficial if your server is not processing many trades.
 Otherwise, please strongly consider utilizing a physical machine.

 Wordpress hosting services have been in high demand in recent years due to the growing popularity of WordPress as a blogging application.
 WordPress is used by countless bloggers for their self-hosted blogs as well as people running static sites.
 Its ease of use and features makes it one of the most popular applications on the web.
+Click here if you want to know more about Fully Managed Dedicated Server Hosting.

 Some host providers are specifically advertising its easy integration with WordPress.
 1-click installation and easy upgrades for WordPress are being offered by almost all web host providers.
 If you are planning to use WordPress to set up a self-hosted blog or as a content management system, make sure to find out if the hosting service you want to use offers user-friendly WordPress integration.